Low dose Naltrexone (LDN)

 Emergence and Rationale Behind the Low Dose Usage

-The use of naltrexone in therapy took a turn with the introduction of low dose naltrexone (LDN).
-Given at a lower dose than usual for treating addiction LDN has found new purposes in addressing various long term health issues thanks to its unexpected effects on the immune system.
-This fortunate finding has paved the way for approaches, to managing chronic illnesses.
+The use of naltrexone in therapy has evolved with the introduction of low dose naltrexone (LDN).
+Given at a fraction of the dosage used for treating addiction, LDN is now being utilized to address various long-term health issues thanks to its unexpected ability to regulate the immune system.
+This accidental finding has paved the way for approaches, to managing chronic illnesses.

 II.
 Composition and Formulation of LDN